 Canton remains as busy as ever and reigns supreme as hub to many of Cardiff’s charity shops (or op-shops if you’re reading in Australia).
 The Ivor Davies pub stands proud and on this day might as well have been an ICEHOUSE (pun intended).

-These days it’s framed by chic eateries like Bangkok Cafe, Dubai Nights and the Eurasian Tandoori.
-Chapter arts center has also been transformed.
-More space and while it was often a salvation for notices there are slim pickings.
-Most are for community events or to give blood.
+Chapter arts centre has also been transformed.
+More space and while it was often a salvation for housing notices there are slim pickings these days.
+Most are for community events, actor extras (you need a criminal record check) or to give blood.

 A Chinese woman in thick yellow puff jacket arrives with her offspring and I manage a proper Ni Hao!
 Aside the incident above, it’s the first time I’ve spoken Chinese in the ‘diff.
 Perhaps it really did happen.
 She (a genuine Chinese) responds but is otherwise busy with her purchase while her kids look up silently bemused who this world weary traveller could be.

-My return coincides with the final six nations game (against France), the China Cup and Easter though it’s so cold you could be forgiven for thinking it was Christmas.
-Walking back to Rhiwbina on a cold rainy night may not sound like much to write about but for the air scented by toasted hot cross buns, the wet shiny streets reflect traffic lights and the stark leafless trees are lit by streetlight.
+Make no mistake, you will need a good jacket if in Cardiff for much of the year.
+But here’s a nice sweetener for you, walking back to Rhiwbina (in the far north of the city) on a cold rainy night may not sound like much to write about but for the air scented by toasted hot cross buns, the wet shiny streets reflect traffic lights and the stark leafless trees are lit by streetlight.
 This was magic Cardiffian style.